 RAN3 has agreed to introduce buffer level threshold-based triggering of RVQoE reporting in Rel-18, and RAN2 has further discussed whether triggering of RVQoE reporting based on buffer level should be handled by APP layer or AS layer.

-Based on the views from majority of companies in RAN2, buffer level threshold-based triggering of RVQoE reporting by either APP layer or AS layer is feasible, but RAN2 prefers APP layer triggering.
+Buffer level threshold-based triggering of RVQoE reporting by either APP layer or AS layer is feasible, but RAN2 prefers APP layer triggering.

-With APP layer triggering, APP layer provides RVQoE measurement to AS layer when the measured buffer level is lower than a pre-determined buffer level threshold, and the AS layer reports the RVQoE measurements received from the APP layer.
+With APP layer triggering, APP layer provides RVQoE measurements to AS layer when the measured buffer level satisfies the buffer level threshold configured by gNB, and the AS layer reports to gNB the RVQoE measurements received from the APP layer.

-With AS layer triggering, APP layer provides RVQoE measurement to AS layer, and the AS layer reports the RVQoE measurements when the received buffer level measurement is lower than a pre-determined buffer level threshold.
+With AS layer triggering, APP layer provides RVQoE measurements to AS layer according to the configured reporting periodicity (i.e. Rel-17 RVQoE reporting mechanism is reused), and the AS layer reports to gNB the RVQoE measurements when the received buffer level measurements satisfy the buffer level threshold configured by gNB.

-RAN2 would like SA4 to confirm if SA4 can make required specifications changes in Rel-18 to support APP layer triggering of buffer level threshold-based RVQoE reporting.
+RAN2 would like to ask SA4 whether APP layer can support triggering of buffer level threshold-based RVQoE reporting.

 2. Actions: